Easton Business College

 Easton attorney and local historian Richard F. Hope has a history of the Jones Building online.
 Through ebay I was able to purchase a copy of the Easton Business College Journal from the 1880’s.
 Easton city directory records are available through Ancestry.com.

-To reach the wisest audience, Easton Business College was a co-educational school with evening classes, a year-round calendar, and correspondence courses.
-The EBC Journal notes that the college offered “all the subjects that go to make up a full, complete and satisfactory commercial education.
+To reach the widest audience, Easton Business College was a co-educational school with evening classes, a year-round calendar, and correspondence courses.
+The E.B.C.
+Journal noted that the college offered “all the subjects that go to make up a full, complete and satisfactory commercial education."
 These included “Theory of Accounts, Actual Business, Commercial Law, Commercial Arithmetic, Commercial Correspondence, Business penmanship, Reading, Spelling, Grammar and Phonography.”